 [xiv] Jerald Finney, God Betrayed/Separation of Church and State: The Biblical Principles and the American Application (Austin, Tx.: Kerygma Publishing Co., 2008), pp. xv-xvi; see pp. 249-250, 254, 261, and 265 for more on the First Great Awakening.
 (The quotes omit the footnotes with authorities.
 One can go to the book and find the authorities by clicking here to go to online PDF of this book.)

-God desires that a church be a spiritual entity, not a spiritual and legal entities: “Church” in this essay refers to God’s churches, New Testament churches, churches under Christ and Christ alone.
+God desires His churches be a spiritual entities, not spiritual and legal entities: “Church” in this essay refers to God’s churches, New Testament churches, churches under Christ and Christ alone.
 A church is composed of spiritual beings, born again believers.

 1 Peter 2:5 says, speaking to born again believers: “Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.”

 Ephesians 2.19-22: “Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit.”

 Again, a believer and a church are to be connected to Christ who is the head.
 A church is “his body, the fullness of him that filleth all in all (23).”
-He made us to “sit together in heavenlyplaces in Christ Jesus” while we walk on the earth as new creatures indwelt and led by the Holy Spirit, doing His work instructed by the Word of God as led by the Spirit of God..
+He made believers to “sit together in heavenlyplaces in Christ Jesus” while they walk on the earth as new creatures indwelt and led by the Holy Spirit, doing His work as instructed by the Word of God.

 Again, Christ desires to be the only head of His churches.
 Ephesians 1:22 “And hath put all things under his feet, and gave him to be the head over all things to the church.”
 Colossians 1:18 “And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.”